mitmedialab/ajl.ai/README.md

 More information available in [api.md](blob/master/api.md).

-## Deployment
+## Deployment & Reporting
 Image Annotator is configured to be deployable on any Ubuntu 16 server.
 All you need is Ansible 2.2x and root access to your desired target machine.

-When orchestrating the official production or staging environments you will need to submit a PR adding configuration for yourself to `ansible/vars/users.yml`.
-Someone who already has access can provision your account and supply you with the needed "Vault password" to enable deployment.
+In order to deploy the site or download reports, you will need to submit a PR adding configuration for yourself to `ansible/vars/users.yml`.
+Once this has been done, one of our contributors can provision your account and give you the "Vault password" needed to run the following commands:

-The following commands are available:

 ### npm run edit-secrets
 This will open the secrets file in your default editor.
 Secret data is managed